neondatabase/db-per-tenant/README.md

 Then, each vector database that gets provisioned has an `embeddings` table for storing document chunks for retrieval-augmented generation (RAG).

 For this app, vector databases are provisioned when a user signs up.
 Once they upload a document, it gets chunked and stored in their dedicated vector database.
-Finally, once the user chats with their document, the vector similarity search runs against their database to retrieve the relevant information to beswer their prompt.
+Finally, once the user chats with their document, the vector similarity search runs against their database to retrieve the relevant information to answer their prompt.

 <details>
   <summary>Code snippet example of provisioning a vector database</summary>